supertrashpanda/supertrashpanda/README.md

 [![Header](https://github.com/supertrashpanda/supertrashpanda/blob/main/Untitled_Artwork%209.png "Header")](https://github.com/supertrashpanda/supertrashpanda/blob/main/Untitled_Artwork%209.png)

 ### Hi there 👋
 This is Yunfan Ling, and I am a graduate student at Columbia University.
 I love to practice coding more, for various digital interative art projects I've been always wanting to undertake.
-So sad I'm a complete beginner, but it's OK to be a beginner as long as I'm progressing.
+So sad I'm a complete beginner, but it's OK to be a beginner as long as I'm making progress.

-Currently I am working on a machine that can transform the sound of the wind (aeolian sound 💨 ) to fine verses/lines of poetry📝.
+Currently I am working on a mobile App that can transform the sound of the wind (aeolian sound 💨 ) to fine verses/lines of poetry📝.
 Looking forward to collaborating with you if you are interested in this idea.

 ### Technologies & Tools 🔧